Oxidants and reductants in dough: ascorbic acid (E300), L-cysteine (E920), glucose oxidase and potassium bromate alternatives

 Gluten — the viscoelastic protein network in wheat dough — is built from glutenin and gliadin proteins linked by disulphide (S—S) bonds and held together by non-covalent forces.
 The balance of S—S bonds versus free sulphydryl (SH) groups is the key lever that oxidants and reductants manipulate:

-Dough oxidant to reductant spectrum showing bromate, ascorbic acid, GOX through to inactive yeast and L-cysteine
+Dough oxidant to reductant spectrum showing bromate and ascorbic acid as oxidants and L-cysteine as reductant

 - Oxidants promote the formation of S—S bonds from free SH groups → stronger, more elastic gluten → better gas retention → higher loaf volume.